 Another smart idea is to simply have a seasoning shaker or three out on the table.
 Salt and pepper are good starters, but so are red pepper flakes.
 Some sauces, like Sriracha, are also a good idea.
 This allows people to amp up the flavor of their foods as they wish.

-Strategy #12 – have a handful of cheap, tasty and simple recipes on standby
+12. Have a handful of cheap, tasty and simple recipes on standby

 There are some recipes that Sarah and I can just make on a moment’s notice.
 We almost always have the items on hand for them and can just make them almost on autopilot.
 Pasta marinara.
 Stir fry.
 Vegetable soup.
 Grilled black bean burgers.
 I can throw those things together without even thinking due to many years of practice.